isikaykarakus/isikaykarakus/README.md

 -----------------------------------

 I am a passionate Data Science enthusiast currently in the final semester of my Master’s degree in Data Science at the Università degli Studi di Padova.
 I hold a Bachelor's degree in Mathematics from Hacettepe University, which provided me with a strong analytical foundation that I continue to build upon in my current studies.

-## About Me
-- 🔍 Specialization: Machine Learning & Intelligence Systems
-- 🧠 Analytical Thinker: Quick to grasp new concepts and solve problems efficiently
-- 🚀 Independent & Collaborative: Thrive in both autonomous work and team settings
-- 📚 Passionate Researcher: Enjoy exploring and analyzing new topics
-- 😃 Positive Energy: Always smiling, enthusiastic, and motivated
+I specialize in Machine Learning and Intelligent Systems, with a strong ability to quickly grasp new concepts and solve problems efficiently.
+I thrive in both independent and collaborative environments, have a passion for research, and am always eager to explore and analyze new topics.
+I bring positive energy to everything I do, staying motivated and enthusiastic along the way.

  ## Technical Skills
 -  Python 🐍